 In an interview on RAI state television, Bersani, a former industry and economic development minister who was the left’s prime ministerial candidate in February’s election, reiterated his opposition to either forming a “grand coalition” with former prime minister Silvio Berlusconi’s right-wing party or propping up another technocrat government like the one led by outgoing premier Mario Monti.

-Bersani’s Partito Democratico commands a majority of the seats in the lower chamber of parliament but not the Senate where Berlusconi’s alliance holds almost as many seats.
+Bersani’s Democrats commands a majority of the seats in the lower chamber of parliament but not the Senate, where Berlusconi holds almost as many seats.

-But Grillo has also said, “We’re not against the world” and promised to work with any party that supports his proposals which range from anti-graft legislation to green energy programs.
+But Grillo has also said, “We’re not against the world,” and promised to work with any party that supports his proposals, which range from anti-graft legislation to green energy programs.